-- I'm very happy to be here this afternoon, in this city that I happen to know quite well, to exchange some thoughts with you on how NATO as an Alliance is adapting to the rapidly changing security environment. - NATO is a political and military organization, assembling 29 nations from Europe and North America to pursue the common goal of protection and defence of its territory and populations, and more broadly committed to maintain peace and stability. - The aim to collectively defend itself against any potential aggression forms the cornerstone of the North Atlantic Treaty, signed in Washington in 1949 to, I quote: "safeguard the freedom, common heritage and civilisation of their peoples, founded on the principles of democracy, individual liberty and the rule of law, to promote stability and wellbeing in the North-Atlantic area." - In the aftermath of the 2nd World War and the beginning of what would later be called the Cold War, the ultimate goal was of course the preservation of peace and security by all means. - Today, almost 70 years later, the principles and the content of the North Atlantic Treaty still stand, and if you haven't, I encourage you to read it.
+- I'm very happy to be here today to exchange some thoughts with you on how NATO as an Alliance is adapting to the rapidly changing security environment. - NATO is a political and military organization, assembling 29 nations from Europe and North America to pursue the common goal of protection and defence of its territory and populations, and more broadly committed to maintain peace and stability. - The aim to collectively defend itself against any potential aggression forms the cornerstone of the North Atlantic Treaty, signed in Washington in 1949 to, I quote: "safeguard the freedom, common heritage and civilisation of their peoples, founded on the principles of democracy, individual liberty and the rule of law, to promote stability and well-being in the North-Atlantic area." - In the aftermath of the 2nd World War and the beginning of what would later be called the Cold War, the ultimate goal was of course the preservation of peace and security by all means. - Today, almost 70 years later, the principles and the content of the North Atlantic Treaty still stand, and if you haven't, I encourage you to read it.
 It is very short, but absolutely remarkable.
 Should we rewrite the Treaty today, we would probably not change a single word. - This does not mean that the Alliance has not been able to adapt itself throughout its existence.
 On the contrary, NATO, like many successful and enduring organizations, has evolved on pace with a changing environment, devoting the resources and the resolve to ensure a leading role as an international security hub.